TobyTobi/Tobiloba-s-Portfolio/README.md

 </div>
 ```
 Change the numbers and labels.
 Add or remove stat cards (keep them in pairs for the 2-column grid).

+**Mobile layout note:** On screens under 768px, the hero displays your name and subtitle first, with the photo and stat cards stacking below.
+On desktop, the photo sits to the right.

 ### 4. Experience Timeline